-The Associated Press runs a chilling investigative article today on what can only be described as a
+The Associated Press runs a chilling investigative article today on what can only be described as a rogue operation

 in which the CIA and New York Police Department work together—outside of the legal jurisdictions of either agency—to "combat" terrorism by infiltrating Muslim communities, racial profiling that the FBI is prohibited from conducting by federal law.